gempesaw/writing/drafts/ios-appium-proxy.md

 to change things.
 But, for an actual physical iOS device, I don't know how to restore a configuration, and we can't prevent people from fooling with it accidentally, either.

+Although I didn't use the [PAC] option during my initial set up, it's definitely an option to write a PAC and use the `Auto` proxy option on the iOS device.
+However, I don't _think_ it's possible to have the `.pac` file pick a different proxy port depending on which device is making the request, so you'd have to have a separate `.pac` file for each iOS device, and configure each iOS device separately to point at the proper `.pac` file ... it's possible this could be useful, but I haven't tried it yet.

 Another point is that the proxy server you use needs to be able to do on the fly SSL MITM.
 There are definitely proxies that do this -